TedTschopp/tschopp.net/_posts/Drafts/2018-09-04-Rules-for-Firearms-in-MCC-DCC.md

 ### Automatic Weapons

 Weapons with a RoF that indicates an (A), instead of separate attacks, automatic weapons can affect multiple targets in a 10-foot square area.
 An automatic fire attack uses 10 rounds of ammunition.
 The attacker makes a single attack roll that’s compared to the AC of each target in the area.
 A hit causes 3 dice worth of damage, DC 10 Ref save for half.
 A critical hit (natural 20) does 6 dice of damage, DC 10 Ref save for half.

+### Duels

+Duels are deadly.
+The two participants are standing still, facing each other.
+The attack happens so quickly that dodging and maneuvering are not possible.
+This means that duels are exceptionally damaging critical hits.

+Initiative is determined normally, with each weapon having their speed added to the result of the initiative.
+This represents the duelists drawing their weapons.
+The duelist with the highest initiative attacks first using normal to hit / attack rules.
+If the attacker hits than the attacker rolls the weapons damage die a number of times equal to his level or number of hit dice.
+If the target survives, he can attempt to shoot back, applying the same damage rules.
+If the target does not survive, it is assumed he has fired back and the shot has missed.
+If both duelists survive the dual, a normal combat round starts.

 ### Critical Table